Coping with change

 • We’ll have to give up something we enjoy or are good at

-But when the change is outside of your control or required as part of your job, you can learn to face your fears and adapt to most changes.
+But when the change is beyond your control or required as part of your job, you can learn to face your fears and adapt to most changes.
 In the rare instance where the change is likely to cause harm to yourself or others, you should record your concerns and share them with those with authority.

 Actively challenge any negative or fear-based thoughts.
 Ask yourself: